kizniche/Mycodo/mycodo-manual.rst

    what sensors are supported.
 Acquire sensor(s) and relay(s) and connect them to the Raspberry Pi according to the manufacturer’s instructions.
-4. On the ``Data`` page, create a new input using the dropdown to select the correct sensor or input device.
+4. On the ``Data`` page, create a new input using the drop-down to select the correct sensor or input device.
 Configure the input with the correct communication pins and other options.
 Activate the input to begin recording measurements to the database.
 5. Go to the ``Info`` -> ``Live Measurements`` page to ensure there is recent data being acquired from the input.
-6. On the ``Ouput`` page, add a relay and configure the GPIO pin that switches it, whether the relay switches On when the signal is HIGH or LOW, and what state (On or Off) to set the relay when Mycodo starts.
+6. On the ``Output`` page, add a relay and configure the GPIO pin that switches it, whether the relay switches On when the signal is HIGH or LOW, and what state (On or Off) to set the relay when Mycodo starts.
    A pulse-width modulated (PWM) output may also be used, among others.